-Now that the New Year has started, most people choose a few resolutions to help guide them through the next year.
-While resolutions are often personal, there are numerous options that you can share with your college-aged children.
+Now that the New Year has started, most people choose a few New Year’s resolutions to help guide them through the next year.
+While New Year’s resolutions are often personal, there are numerous options that you can share with your college-aged children.
 Not only will these help you better your own life, but they will help prepare your student for a prosperous school year.

-To help you select options that will benefit you both, consider adding these five ideas to your New Year’s resolution list for 2017.
+To help you select options that will benefit you both, consider adding these five ideas to your New Year’s resolutions for 2019.

 1. Eat Right